Getting your Trinity Audio player ready... |

 So, while GRE Verbal will be considerably less difficult if you have a strong vocabulary, if you don’t master those other skills, GRE Verbal may still be pretty tough.

-And if you aren’t already using the TTP GRE course, you can give it a shot for just $1.
+And if you aren’t already using the TTP GRE course, you can get a free 5-day full-access trial.
 Our GRE Verbal and Quant course is customized to your score goal.
 So, if you’re seeking a Verbal score of 170, our course will give you all of the content, strategies, and practice you need to reach your goal!

 If you’re looking into whether GRE Verbal is easier than GMAT Verbal, you may be trying to decide which exam to take.
 Thus, you may be wondering whether business schools prefer one exam over the other.

-While it is still true that the majority of students applying to business school take the GMAT, accepting either GMAT or GRE scores has become the norm at MBA programs.
-Moreover, schools that accept either GMAT or GRE scores generally view both tests on equal footing.
+While it is still true that the majority of students applying to business school take the GMAT, accepting either GMAT or GRE scores has become the norm for MBA programs.
+Moreover, schools that accept either GMAT or GRE scores generally view both tests on an equal footing.

 Of course, every program is different.
 So, you should always research each program you’re interested in to see which exams are accepted and whether a preference for a particular exam is stated.

-That said, in many, many cases, you’ll find that you’re able to apply to business schools with either a GRE or GMAT score and that you won’t be at a disadvantage in your admissions chances just because you chose one test or the other.
+That said, in most cases, you’ll find that you’re able to apply to business schools with either a GRE or GMAT score and that you won’t be at a disadvantage in your admissions chances just because you chose one test or the other.

 What’s Next?